nwjs/nw.js/docs/For Users/Package and Distribute.md

 To create a self-extractable installer script, you can use scripts like [`shar`](https://en.wikipedia.org/wiki/Shar) or [`makeself`](http://stephanepeter.com/makeself/).

-To distribute your app through the package management sysmtem, like `apt`, `yum`, `pacman` etc, please follow their official documents to create the packages.
+To distribute your app through the package management system, like `apt`, `yum`, `pacman` etc, please follow their official documents to create the packages.

 ### Mac OS X

-On Mac OS X, you need to modify following files to have your own icon and boundle id:
+On Mac OS X, you need to modify following files to have your own icon and bundle id:

 * `Contents/Resources/nw.icns`: icon of your app. `nw.icns` is in [Apple Icon Image Format](https://en.wikipedia.org/wiki/Apple_Icon_Image_format).
 You can convert your icon in PNG/JPEG format into ICNS by using tools like [Image2Icon](http://www.img2icnsapp.com/).
 * `Contents/Info.plist`: the apple package description file.
 You can view [Implementing Cocoa's Standard About Panel](http://cocoadevcentral.com/articles/000071.php) on how this file will influence your app and what fields you should modify.